prody/ProDy-website/tutorials/cavitracer_tutorial/singlePDB.rst

+II.
 Detection of surface cavities in a single PDB structure
 ===============================================================================